solita/solita.github.com/_posts/2016-06-22-hello-beercraft.md

 We had our internal contest for best labels.
 Here is a picture of winning label.
 ![Tools](/img/hello-beercraft/intohimo.png)

 There were plenty of great contesters but I have to admit that I was imressed by the winner.
-Winner created 3D model that can be found at [this website](http://dev.makarainen.org/intohimo/)
+The winner even created a 3D model that can be found [here](http://dev.makarainen.org/intohimo/)

-Committee that chose winner said that the winner was able to combine design and techinical skills in a Solita like manner.
+Committee choosing the winner said he was able to combine design and techinical skills in a Solita like manner.
 Colleagues said that the look and feel was really fresh, it had artistic passion and everything fits!

 ## Tasting notes